The Master of Science in Management Information Systems

 Virtually all software used today — the source of so much automation and disruptive innovation in our world — is created by human beings.
 Simply put, software cannot create new software.
 Instead, software solutions must be created by people: teams of highly skilled information technology professionals, who together perform a creative, challenging, and highly labor-intensive process.

-The Master of Science in Management Information Systems, or MSMIS, prepares students to contribute to and, ultimately, to lead information technology teams in designing and delivering software solutions that effectively address real-world business needs.
+The Master of Science in Management Information Systems, or MSMIS, prepares students to contribute to and, ultimately, lead information technology teams in designing and delivering software solutions that effectively address real-world business needs.

 In broad strokes, this program teaches skills in the following areas: